 [Note: The title of this piece is tongue-in-cheek and very intentionally in the first person.
 I am a fat hiker who occasionally climbs mountains.
 You don’t need to be able to hike up a mountain to be worthy of respect as a hiker or fat person.
 We are all worthy of respect as we are, no matter our abilities or lack thereof and we can all be outdoorspeople regardless of what our adventures look like.]

 I was checking my e-mail for the zillionth time, as I tend to do, when I saw the subject line for the 2018 SHIFT conference.
 SHIFT (Shaping How we Invest For Tomorrow) is a yearly event exploring the issues at the intersection of conservation, outdoor recreation and cultural relevancy.
-Attending last November’s conference was one of my greatest, most transformative experiences of 2017.
-The organizers generously flew me out to Jackson, Wyoming, and put me up along with nearly all of my #diversifyoutdoors social media cohorts (Melanin Base Camp, Brown People Camping, Brothers of Climbing, Flash Foxy, The Great Outchea and many more).
-We then spent a few days collaborating, strategizing and ultimately putting on a panel about diversifying the outdoors that was so packed people couldn’t get in.
-These new in-person relationships have strengthened all of us and our work.
+Attending last November’s conference led to the beginning of deeply transformative relationships with some of my favorite social media cohorts (Melanin Base Camp, Brown People Camping, Brothers of Climbing, Flash Foxy, The Great Outchea and many more).
+We spent days collaborating, strategizing and ultimately putting on a panel about diversifying the outdoors that was so packed people couldn’t get in.
+This experience, which included a lot of obstacles from the conference organizers, strengthened all of us and our work.
 In fact, as I am posting this, a website of all of our efforts is going live.
 Be sure to check out and utilize diversifyoutdoors.com!

 I excitedly clicked on the e-mail.
 It was short, only about 100 words.
 Just a brief description of 2018’s conference.
 About halfway through, in a sentence about issues maligning Americans today along with opioid addiction and too much screen time, the word “obesity” jumped out at me.
 My stomach dropped clear down into my butt.